PM and Sunak not isolating despite being pinged after Javid's positive COVID test

-Boris Johnson and Rishi Sunak will not be isolating despite being pinged after Sajid Javid's positive COVID test, Downing Street has said.Full Article
+Boris Johnson and Rishi Sunak will not be isolating despite being pinged after Sajid Javid's positive COVID test, Downing Street says.Full Article

 PM and Sunak not isolating despite being pinged after Javid's positive COVID test